SteinschneiderLab/lab-manual/resources/high-performance-computing.md

 ## Accessing Hopper

+Tutorials on how to access Hopper can be found here.
+However, there are slight differences depending on your operating system:

 ### Windows
 The easiest way to remote into the above clusters if you are a Windows user is to download MobaXterm [here](https://mobaxterm.mobatek.net/).
-Start the local terminal and then ssh into the terminal as in the following image, but using you own username.

 ### Mac
 If you use a Mac, you can immediately ssh into the clusters without having to download MobaXterm since Macs have Terminal.
 However, you may find that it’s harder to navigate just using the command line.
 Students who use Macs often pair their terminal use with [Cyberduck](https://cyberduck.io/), which can serve as the SFTP.

 ## NSF ACCESS